Airbnb in Valencia

-“For any property registered for tourist rental, a favorable urban compatibility report issued by the town hall is necessary”.
+“For any property registered for tourist rental, a favourable urban compatibility report issued by the town hall is necessary”.

-And then another problem: many Owners’ Associations have the statutes amended so that tourist rental in a building is by definition prohibited.
-The locals are fed up with, in many cases, noisy temporary neighbors.
-Spaniards are therefore moving away from popular tourist areas because they do not (anymore) see everyday life in a building full of noise and holidaymakers.
-Please note: make sure that the statutes of the VVE where you want to buy something are checked.
-You can ask your lawyer about this, who will guide you through the purchase process.
+And then another problem: many Owners’ Associations have the statutes amended so that tourist rental in a building is prohibited.
+This is because many locals are fed up with noisy temporary neighbours.
+As such, Spaniards are moving away from popular tourist areas because they don’t like the idea of everyday life in a building full of noise and holidaymakers.
+Please note: make sure that the statutes of the VVE where you want to buy are checked.
+You can ask your lawyer, who will guide you through the purchase process.

 And then the saturation.
 In some parts of the city, as we described earlier, there are so many apartments with a tourist rental license that no more licenses are issued.
 Not even on the ground floor or the first floor.
-In El Carmen you can even forget a license if you own the entire property.
-And turn it into a hotel or hostel?
-No, that will not happen.
+In El Carmen, you won’t receive a license even if you own the entire property.

 What we want to achieve with this story is to paint a realistic picture of the rental market in Valencia.
-If you think the property meets all the criteria and is located in a neighborhood where licenses are still issued, you can definitely give it another try.
-But above all keep in mind that there is always a chance that the application will be refused.
-It is a process of which the outcome can never be predicted in advance and it can be a long process (sometimes longer than a year).
+If you think the property meets all the criteria and is located in a neighbourhood where licenses are still issued, you can try it.
+But do keep in mind that there is a chance your application will be refused.
+Unfortunately, the outcome of the application can never be predicted, even if the property seemingly meets the requirements.
+Moreover, applying can be a very long process (sometimes longer than a year).

 Are there other options?
 Absolutely.

-Conclusion: it is still interesting to invest in an apartment in Valencia.
-In any case, the housing market is currently such that your investment in Valencia will soon be worth more with current price increases.
-Also renting out your apartment in Valencia can still give you a good return.
+Conclusion: it is still lucrative to invest in an apartment in Valencia.
+In any case, your investment in Valencia will soon be worth more with the current price increases.
+Also, renting your apartment in Valencia can still yield a good return.